Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics

 \subsection{Reanalysis climate data and tail extrapolation}

-Statistical characterization of dynamic extreme events, i.e. probabilistically rare events that arise from combination of dynamics and randomness, is an important and challenging task.
+Statistical characterization of extreme events, i.e. probabilistically rare events that arise from combination of dynamics and randomness, is an important and challenging task.
 The importance stems from the significant and disruptive effect of extreme events such as earthquakes, rogue waves and extreme weather patterns.
-Yet finding probabilities of extreme events, which reside at the tails of the PDF, is challenging because it requires a very large number of samples.
-The theoretical setup for study of such events is the extreme value theory (e.g. \cite{coles2001introduction}) which has been recently extended to chaotic dynamical system with some success \cite{collet2001statistics,freitas2008link}, but remains limited to systems with specific mixing properties.
-In the recent years, there has been a number of methods that employ techniques such as model reduction or machine learning for data-efficient quantification of extreme events \cite{mohamad2016probabilistic,mohamad2018sequential}.
+Yet finding probabilities of extreme events, which reside at the tails of the PDF, is challenging because it requires a very large number of data points.
+The theoretical setup for study of such events is the extreme value theory (e.g. \cite{coles2001introduction}) which has been recently extended to chaotic dynamical system with some success \cite{freitas2008link,lucarini2016extremes}, but remains limited to systems with specific mixing properties.
+In the recent years, there has been a number of methods that use model reduction or machine learning for data-efficient quantification of extreme events \cite{mohamad2016probabilistic,mohamad2018sequential}.

 Our modeling framework can be used for characterization of extreme events using relatively little data.
-The key idea is that we can model a large space of probability measures with heavy tails by using transport to a reference measure like standard normal distribution\footnote{Indeed the representation of distribution by transport to a reference measure is the idea behind development of the computational framework in \cite{parno2018transport,marzouk2016sampling}.}.
-By discovering such a transport map, we identify our data distribution with a pullback of Gaussian probability under that map and the resulting distribution provides an approximation of the tails of the real data distribution.
+The key idea is that we can model a large space of probability measures with heavy tails by using transport to a reference measure like standard normal distribution By discovering such a transport map, we identify our data distribution with a pullback of Gaussian probability under that map and the resulting distribution provides an approximation of the tails of the real data distribution.
 Although analytic description of the tails in these distributions are not available when the transport map is a high-degree multivariate polynomial map, we can easily generate a large sample from the reference measure and pass them through the transport map inverse to construct the tail approximation.